Air Conditioner Repair Checklist

 - Turn off electricity fully at the breaker or outside switch.

 - Get rid of yard debris around the AC.
 Once you’ve gotten rid of all the debris within a two-foot radius, you can use a paint brush or vacuum to slowly clean the condenser fins.
-Crooked fins can also impact capability, so you can attempt to correct them with a small knife.
+Crooked fins can also impact capability.

 - Use a hose nozzle to gingerly remove gunk off the fins from inside the unit.
 Don’t get moisture on the fan motor.